top of page

 While underwater

-Arms spans These are always the same distance.
-The others (kick cycles, timed swim, air consumption) rely on what equipment you are using, current, velocity of swim etc
+Arms span These are always the same distance.
+The others (kick cycles, timed swim, air consumption) rely on what equipment you are using, the current strength, the velocity of the swim, etc.

-You’re diving close to shore but in very low visibility and you’re no longer sure where you are, or which way is back to shore.
-Sand ripples (generally run parallel to the shore) and depth change could immediately help you.
+You’re diving close to shore but in very low visibility, and you’re no longer sure where you are or which way is back to shore.
+Sand ripples (generally parallel to the shore) and depth change could immediately help you.

 Courses Part 1